2025–26 Stoke City F.C. season: October

 Stoke drew a third game in a row after Augustus Kargbo cancelled out Manhoef's opener away at Blackburn Rovers.
 Following the second international break Stoke took on newly promoted Wrexham in what was the first league meeting between the sides since 2002.
 Stoke had an early let off as Ryan Longman missed an open goal before a cross from Sorba Thomas deceived Wrexham keeper Arthur Okonkwo.
 They were then beaten 2–0 by Millwall with early goals from Femi Azeez and Tristan Crama.
 A closely fought game away at Portsmouth was settled in the 70th minute after a cross from Thomas was headed into his own net by Hayden Matthews.

 November

-Mubama scored an early tap-in against Brsitol City before being gifted a second goal by Robins goalkeeper Radek Vítek who failed to collect a loose ball.
+Mubama scored an early tap-in against Bristol City before being gifted a second goal by Robins goalkeeper Radek Vítek who failed to collect a loose ball.
 Mubama then set up Manhoef to make it 3–0 before half-time.
 In the second half Mubama completed his hat-trick and Junior Tchamadeu scored a rare goal whilst Mark Sykes got a late consolation for Bristol City.
 Stoke then eased to a 3–0 win away at Oxford United with a brace from Baker and Steven Nzonzi scoring his first since his return.
 With Stoke in 2nd position the faced the early league leaders, Coventry City.
 In what was a tight match between the top two it was settled by a late overhead kick by Ephron Mason-Clark.
+On 21 November, Robins and his coaching staff signed new three-and-a-half year contracts with the club.
+After the final international break of the year Stoke travelled to Leicester City where they were 2–0 down at half time after goals from Stephy Mavididi and Patson Daka.
+Bae Jun-ho pulled one back just after half-time but Stoke were unable to find an equaliser with former keeper Asmir Begović making some important saves.
+Sorba Thomas scored twice from crosses against Charlton Athletic in a 3–0 victory.
+Stoke ended November with a 2–1 defeat against Hull City to slip down to 4th.

+December

+Stoke were well beaten 4–0 by a rejuvenated Sheffield United in the first game in December.
+The team dropped out of the play-off places for the first time this season after losing 1–0 at Ipswich Town after an early goal from Jaden Philogene.
+They recovered the following week beating Swansea City 2–1 with Ben Pearson scoring his first goal for the club.
+Stoke then suffered another narrow defeat, losing 1–0 at Watford.
+On Boxing Day, Stoke played out a drab goalless draw with Preston North End.
+2025 was ended with a 2–1 defeat against Sheffield United.